 The Joker Biography

-The Joker is sometimes called the Clown Prince of Crime… In many of the stories he is imprisoned in (or escapes from) Arkham Asylum, the mental hospital of Gotham City… He was #45 on the American Film Institute’s 2003 list of “100 Greatest Film Heroes and Villains,” well behind Darth Vader (#3) and Hal 9000 (#13); Hannibal Lecter, from The Silence of the Lambs, was #1… The Joker was voiced by Mark Hamill in Batman: The Animated Series (1992-95).
+The Joker has been voiced by Mark Hamill in Batman: The Animated Series (1992-95) and in various other cartoons and video games.
+Hamill’s Joker is particularly beloved by fans for his many and varied ghoulish laughs… The Joker is sometimes called the Clown Prince of Crime… In many of the Batman stories, The Joker is imprisoned in (or escapes from) Arkham Asylum, the mental hospital of Gotham City… The Joker was #45 on the American Film Institute’s 2003 list of “100 Greatest Film Heroes and Villains,” well behind Darth Vader (#3) and Hal 9000 (#13); Hannibal Lecter, from The Silence of the Lambs, was #1.